pols1600/vimrc/README.md

 And this is how the editor looks like with the default configurations:

 ![](https://github.com/danilofreire/vimrc/raw/master/neovim.png)

-I've recently come across [VimR](http://vimr.org/), which is a cool GUI for Neovim.
-It has some nice features such as HTML and Markdown preview, fuzzy file finder, and multiple windows.
-You might like it too!

 I hope you enjoy using Neovim! :)